antiless/cleanclip-vuepress/src/docs/roadmap.md

 Our vision and concept for CleanClip.

 ## In Progress 🕙

-### Phase 7: Optimization Phase
-- Synchronize the functionality of MainWindow and Quick Menu
-- Fix some critical bugs
-- Enhance fcp/resolve bugs
-- Rewrite settings
-- Custom text processing script
-- Synchronize paste stack/ main window content

-## Planned
-### Support for TouchBar
-**📅 Launch Date**
-- To be determined

-**🔧 Features**
-- Display copy history on the TouchBar
-By combining with the "Follow frontmost app" mode or lists, specific content can be automatically displayed in a specified app.
-For example, when opening Final Cut Pro, automatically display saved templates, when opening Photoshop, automatically display a color palette, when opening a browser, automatically display frequently used websites, etc.

 ### Plugin Capability
 **📅 Launch Date**
 - To be determined